tomonikolovski/personal_finance_ai_data_pipeline/README.md

 # Personal Data Pipeline with Kafka, MinIO and Spark3

+The purpose of this project is develop a data pipeline where you can stream financial transactions in a CSV format to Kafka, save them as json files on an object storage (MinIO in this case) and finally utilize Spark 3 to perform analysis of that data.

+## Components explanation
+Kafka - Streaming service
+Zookeeper - Needed to run Kafka.
+Keeps track of which brokers are part of the Kafka cluster.
+The alternative is to use KRAFT.
+Kafka Connect - The component that facilitates the data save from the Kafka topic to the object storage MinIO - Object storage to save data.
+Spark Master and Worker - A Spark 3 cluster to run the jobs RHEL container - Preconfigured Linux box from where you can run the Python/PySpark scripts.

 ## Project set up and usage example
 1. Clone the repo
 2. Download and untar java into the spark-client directory spark-client/jdk-22.0.1 - https://download.oracle.com/java/22/latest/jdk-22_linucdx-x64_bin.tar.gz